gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-bender-2-bend-harder-for-playdate.md

 > There are elements to the game that I would usually disclose the technical details of—my process, tooling—but I'm currently doing my utmost to protect my "vibe" so that won't happen today.
 This is why we can't have nice things.
 Maybe at some point in the future, but no promises.

 Anyway, I'm really happy how this game has turned out.
 Can't wait to see some activity on the leaderboards!
-Get it at [play.date/games/bender-2-bend-harder/](https://play.date/games/bender-2-bend-harder/) and I'll see you on the leader boards.
+Get it at [play.date/games/bender-2-bend-harder/](https://play.date/games/bender-2-bend-harder/) and I'll see you in the high scores!

 ![IMG](/images/posts/bender-2-bend-harder.gif#playdate)